Fede2782/Fede2782/README.md

 I'm interested in everything which is related to Android development, especially modding and customizations!

-- 🔭 I’m currently working on bringing Android 14 to Tab S6 Lite
+- 🔭 I’m currently working on making a kernel for Tab S9 FE with custom modules.